raejrsal/raejrsal/README.md

 ### 👨‍💻 About Me
 I’m a senior design and experience leader based in **Orange County, CA**, with 15 years of agency and enterprise experience shaping global brand systems, digital platforms, and event storytelling.

-I bridge design, technology, and strategy—using scalable systems, AI-driven workflows, and human-centered creativity to craft cohesive experiences that connect brands and people.
+I bridge design, technology, and strategy, integrating generative AI and scalable systems to ship cohesive, high-impact brand experiences.

 Previously, I led global brand and experience design at **AVEVA (FTSE 100 SaaS)**, developing scalable identity systems, digital style guides, and creative direction for large-scale events across 40 countries.